Susmi-Kharel/python-perks/src/design_patterns/README.md

-# Data Structures
+# Design patterns

-This module contains some basic and complex Data structures that can be implemented using python.
+This module contains Some of the popular design patterns that can be implemented in Python Programming language.

 **Note**:
 _All examples might not be optimum for production use since we will try to_